 We’re always receiving

-If you’ve read my free e-book Deliberate Receiving, you’ll understand that we, in our human form, are basically transceivers of energy.
+If you’ve read my free e-book 7 Steps of Manifestation, you’ll understand that we, in our human form, are basically transceivers of energy.
 We perceive energy and translate it in various ways.
 We transmit energy as well, but this post will deal more with the receiving part.
 The world around us is really nothing more than energy.
 When you see a tree, you’re not really seeing a tree.
 Your eyes are perceiving a bunch of energy and your brain translates what has been perceived as a tree.
 When you hear a bird sing, your ears perceive sound waves and your brain translates them into song.
 Mess with the brain a bit and that same tree can turn into a smell.
 It’s not that the tree isn’t real, it is, or we couldn’t perceive it, it’s that it’s not as solid as we think it is.

 So, we perceive energy with our five senses; sight, sound, touch, taste and smell.
 That much we generally all agree on.
 But what we tend to forget is that we also perceive energy in other ways.
 Our entire body perceives energy (in fact, our skin is loaded with tiny receptors), that isn’t translated into those five senses.
 Information is constantly streaming to and from our bodies, and much of it isn’t translatable in a physical sense, but our brains will try to make sense of all this information in a way that we can accept.
 The more open we are to experiencing energy in ways other than what our five sense can detect, the easier this process becomes.
 We can gain the ability to perceive much subtler vibrations, which may translate into “knowing”, “understanding”, or “clarity”.
 The less open (and by open, I mean willing to accept as valid) we are to perceiving non-physical energy, the more our brains are limited to translating the information we receive through the physical.